OtakuSenpai/TsukiBot/README.md

 1) The main code of the bot is ready, I just have to implement the plugins now.
 Things like SSL and proxies will be done in v0.01.
 2) Don't use the compile.sh script to compile,use cmake.
 That script is way outdated.
 Though the gdb-compile.sh script uses cmake to do the dirty job.
+3) This bot was only meant to be used on the Freenode network.
+Additional servers,if required,will be added in later versions.
-3) More will be added on notice.
+4) More will be added on notice. 😜

 License
 -------